Introduction#

 OpenOndemand on Grex#

-Grex’s OOD instance runs on zebu.hpc.umanitoba.ca and requires the Alliance’s Duo MFA to authenticate.
+Grex’s OOD instance runs on ood.hpc.umanitoba.ca and requires the Alliance’s Duo MFA to authenticate.
 The OOD instance is available only from UManitoba campus IP addresses – that is, your computer should be on the UM Campus network to connect.

-To connect from outside the UM network, please install and start UManitoba Virtual Private Network VPN .
-Note that you’d need the VPN client installation as described there; “VPN Gateway” will likely not work.
+To connect from outside the UM network, please install and start UManitoba Virtual Private Network: UM VPN .
+Note that you’d need the “VPN client” installation as described there; “VPN Gateway” will likely not work.

 OOD relies on in-browser VNC sessions; so, a modern browser with HTML5 support is required; we recommend Google Chrome or Firefox or Safari, and their derivatives.

-Connect to OOD using UManitoba VPN:
+Connect to OOD on campus

-- Point your Web browser to https://zebu.hpc.umanitoba.ca
+- Point your Web browser to https://ood.hpc.umanitoba.ca .
+This will redirect you to our Keycloack IDP screen.

-- Provide Alliance’s Duo second factor authentication when asked.
+Use your Alliance username and password to log in to Grex OOD.- Provide Alliance’s Duo second factor authentication when asked.

 Once connected, you will see the following screen with the current Grex Message-of-the-day (MOTD):